WormBase/db-migration/_sources/dev/documentation.txt

 =============
 Documentation
 =============
-As is common in most Python projects ;-
+As is common in most Python projects:

- * Markup is written and  in reStructuredText_ with Sphinx_
+ * Markup is written in reStructuredText_ (and Sphinx_)
  * Output is generated using the Sphinx_ builder.

 Generating